Rivers-Project-2018/Group-Project/README.md

    <figcaption>Figure 7: Flood-excess lake for Calder, performed using R.</figcaption>
 </p>

-Figure 7 details the varying mitigation of each proposed project (reservoirs, natural flood mitigation, and tree planting).
-It also displays the cost-effectiveness of each project.
+Figure 7 details the varying mitigation of each project (reservoirs, natural flood mitigation, and tree planting).
+The varying levels of mitigation are due to the hypothetically nature of each project.
+It also displays the cost-effectiveness of each project - given by value in the figure.
+Due to the varying mitigation levels the cost-effectiveness also varies.

 ## 6) River Irwell, Greater Manchester